evhub/coconut/HELP.md

 ### Recursive Method

 The recursive approach is the first of the fundamentally functional approaches, in that it doesn't involve the state change and loops of the imperative approach.
 Recursive approaches avoid the need to change variables by making that variable change implicit in the recursive function call.
-Here's the recursive approach in Coconut:
+Here's the recursive approach to the `factorial` problem in Coconut:
 ```python
 def factorial(n):
     """Compute n! where n is an integer >= 0."""